This in-the-hoop embroidery project is perfect if you’re looking to make personalized baby bibs this Christmas.

 It may seem like a complicated process at first glance.
 However, it’s really not that difficult.

 In the Hoop embroidery is a great way for you to create beautiful gifts for friends and family.

 Let me show you how to make a fabric Christmas tree baby bib in the hoop.
 This design takes about an hour to finish (from start to finish) and when you’re done stitching it up – you get something really unique and your creation will be ready to wear!

-So download my in the hoop embroidery design from my shop (free for my subscribers, the code is in the email) and start creating!
+So download my in the hoop embroidery design from my shop (free for my subscribers, the link is in the email) and start creating!
 This tutorial will walk you through every step of the process.

 If you’re thinking of a lasting and meaningful gift for Christmas, making personalized baby bibs is the perfect option.
 It’s so much more meaningful than buying something at the store because you made it yourself with love!

 Once finished, this bib will be soft and absorbent, making it comfortable enough to wear.
 Plus, with its festive holiday design and bright colors, it’s sure to become one of the baby’s favorite accessories!
 Your little one will look adorable in their new handmade accessory while keeping them dry during mealtime or playtime.
 And since they are made from 100% cotton fabrics, these bibs are machine washable!

 What you’ll need to make the in-the-hoop baby bib